 Spoken words : "The west is in festival mood, their hearts expand when they see the monument (s) of their master, the heir who comes among them, his house and his father's house when he was a child".".

 Inscription of the second row : in two vertical lines, on the right : "

 Spoken words : "Oh! good youths of the troops, the creation of their master, the heir who flourishes in his inheritance by favour of our lord the king; let us come, let's make his children flourish after him, our hearts expand with joy by the royal favour of the king, may he long remain on the throne".".

 Inscription of the third row : in two vertical lines, on the right : "

 Spoken words : "Oh! beloved of Thoth, Djehutyhotep, beloved of the king, beloved of the people of his city, praised by all their gods.
 The temples are in festival, their hearts expand with joy when they see your favours from the king".".

 Inscription of the fourth row : in two vertical lines, on the right : "

 Spoken words : "preceding my load to Tcherty, the god Meti (?) rejoices in him, his fathers are in festival, their hearts expand with joy, rejoicing in his beautiful monuments".".

 In the topmost register, seven groups of men head the other way, toward the statue, holding palms in their hands.
 Shaven heads, short and tight loincloths with sometimes a touch of colour.
 Above them is a line of inscription, which specifies : "

 [The Hare nome is] in festival and their hearts rejoice.
 Its old men, the children and [its] young people refresh themselves, its children shout with joy, their hearts are in feastival when they see their master and their master's sons in the king's favour, when he makes his monument".

 It is very difficult to have a full idea about this scene, as so much of it is destroyed.
 With difficulty, a scene of the sacrifice of an ox can be recognised, and of the men and women in four rows who bring some offerings ().
 At the extreme right, against the other wall, was represented a great entry with a figure of Djehutyhotep and all of his titles in 11 lines of inscriptions.
-These mention, among other things, the name of the destination building :
+These mention, among other things, the name of the destination building : "